 Students who withdraw or are withdrawn from class may be entitled to a tuition refund.
 After the student has withdrawn or been withdrawn from class, any refund minus a drop fee will be returned to the student's Luther Rice account within 30 days of the date of the drop.
-A student can request a refund by following the steps below:
+See Refund Methods for information on requesting a refund from the student's Luther Rice account directly to the student.